 One of the primary concerns many people have about online banking is about just how safe their money is.
 Having money locked away in a secure bank vault is more secure than seeing it as numbers on a screen.
 In fact, the vast majority of identity fraud – 87% according to fraud prevention services Cifas – takes place through the internet.

 Many banks provide online chat options and phone lines, but many people still feel more at ease speaking face-to-face with a member of staff, which is something that isn’t available to them through online banking.

 What is the Future for Online Banking?

 Despite concerns about security and reliability, online banking looks like it will continue to grow.
 The sharp rise in the number of users the last few years has been attributed to the use of mobile banking apps, which make internet banking even easier to use and bring it, quite literally, into the hands of more and more people.

-Suits Me online banking accounts have a full range of banking features including direct debits, standing orders, bank transfers and more.
-All Suits Me current account holders gain instant access to their online banking account to be able to start managing their money.
+Suits Me® online accounts have a full range of banking-like features including direct debits, standing orders, transfers and more.
+All Suits Me® current account holders gain instant access to their online account to be able to start managing their money.